Our annual event

 The Ratio Christi

 Ratio Christi has hosted a symposium annually since 2016.
 In order to accommodate more students from across the country, we rotate the venue and organisation of the event between our chapters.

 This is a conference where students and members of the broader public can hear first class lectures on a variety of topics pertaining to Christianity.
-Theologians, scientists, philosophers and other experts address typical apologetic topics as well as issues specific to the South African context.
+Theologians, scientists, philosophers and other experts address typical apologetic and worldview topics as well as issues specific to the South African context.

 This symposium also provides a safe and charitable venue for atheists, agnostics, skeptics, and adherents to any religion to explore and interact with Christian ideas.

 The symposium provides a unique opportunity for Christian students from across the country to meet and interact with others who also seek to better understand Christianity.
 It aims to equip and embolden students to effectively engage their contexts with the truth.

 If you are interested in attending this year’s Ratio Christi Symposium, please complete the registration by following the link below.